R2U2/r2u2/compiler/docs/user/language.md

 ## Identifiers

-Identifiers are the name of any variable, struct, definition, or formula label.
+Identifiers are the name of any variable, struct, enum, definition, or formula label.
 They must be of the form

     [a-zA-Z_][a-zA-Z0-9_]*

 The following words are reserved words and therefore cannot be used as identifiers:

-    STRUCT INPUT DEFINE FTSPEC PTSPEC
+    STRUCT ENUM INPUT DEFINE FTSPEC PTSPEC
     foreach forsome forexactly foratleast foratmost
     pow sqrt abs xor rate
     G F H O U R S M